 Some canyon sections are tight and narrow and could be dangerous in heavy monsoon downpours.

 From the parking lot, go through the cattle fence and follow the creek along an old dirt road until you reach an old stone and cement bridge.
-Leave the road, going left and following the creek; shortly you will reach a barbed wire fence with a sign designating the West Clear Creek Wilderness.
-Directly across the creek is a huge rock overhang that makes a great shelter in the rain.
-For the next mile or so the creek gently wanders through easy, open terrain often following faint trails, passing several sweet camping sites.
+Leave the road, going left and following the creek; shortly, you will contact a barbed-wire fence with a sign designating the West Clear Creek Wilderness.
+Directly across the creek is a huge rock overhang that makes a fabulous shelter in the rain.
+The stream gently wanders through natural, open terrain for the next mile or so, often following faint trails, passing several sweet camping sites.

-Eventually the canyon starts to narrow - the next 3 miles are the tightest section, with some scrambling and working around boulders and fallen trees.
-Somewhere around the 2.5 mile point is the most significant obstacle on the hike, a section of smooth rock sloping down to a 5 - 6 foot downclimb into a waist deep pool.
-Easy to negotiate going downstream, it would be a bit more difficult if returning upstream, although we were able to use a log in the slot to make it easier.
+Eventually, the canyon starts to narrow - the next 3 miles are the tightest section, with some scrambling and working around boulders and fallen trees.
+Somewhere around the 2.5-mile point is the most significant obstacle on the hike, a division of smooth rock sloping down to a 5 - 6 foot downclimb into a waist-deep pool.
+Easy to negotiate to go downstream, it would be a bit more complicated if returning upstream, although we were able to use a log in the slot to make it easier.

-At about the 4 mile mark, the creek turns sharply left as it joins another side canyon coming in from the northeast.
-The next mile or so downstream is open and easy walking through grassy meadows and forest to the junction with Tom's Creek coming in from the southwest.
-Go right (downstream) at the junction of the two creeks for roughly 3 miles of moderate hiking and pleasant wading to the junction with Willow Valley and the true start of West Clear Creek.
+The creek turns sharply left at about the 4-mile mark as it joins another side canyon coming in from the northeast.
+The next mile or so downstream is open and relaxed, walking through grassy meadows and forest to the junction with Tom's Creek coming in from the southwest.
+Go right (downstream) at the intersection of the two creeks for roughly 3 miles of moderate hiking and pleasant wading to the junction with Willow Valley and the true start of West Clear Creek.